auzeonfung/hostex-chat/README.md

 # Hostex Chat

 This project integrates Hostex conversations with ChatGPT, offering a web-based interface to view chats and send AI-assisted replies.
 The frontend lives in the `frontend/` directory and exposes several API routes for backend functionality.
+From the conversation list you can click a chat to view its full details.

 ## Getting Started